Caesurus/CTF_Writeups/2017-GoogleCTF_Quals/wiki/README.md

 * If this is passed 8 NULLs, this is then compared to the users "password" which at this point is pointing to a NULL.

-* Two NULLs are compared and the string comparision function returns a success, and the flag will be printed out `system("cat flag.txt")`.
+* Two NULLs are compared and the string comparision function returns a success, and the flag will be printed out: `system("cat flag.txt")`.

 Although I'm slightly disappointed that I didn't solve this, I did learn a lot and enjoyed the process.
 Thanks GoogleCTF2017 Quals for a set of fun challenges :)